 Size: The present watercolour is done on a daioban-sized paper.
 55.6 x 40.5 cm.

 The original owner acquired this watercolour directly directly from Hasui.
 We bought the watercolour directly from a representive of the original "art collector family".
-Many of the "Hasui" watercolours on the market are "production" watercolors of a quality and lack of professional technique which makes us question to as if these are just very sloppy work by Hasui or even if they could have been executed by craftsmen in the woodcarving/printing workshop or some "student of Hasui.
+Many of the "Hasui" watercolours on the market are "production" watercolors of a quality and lack of professional technique which makes us question to as if these are just very sloppy work by Hasui or even if they could have been executed by craftsmen in the woodcarving/printing workshop or some "student" of Hasui.
 The above watercolour is of superb technique and conception.
 Coupled with the direct acquisition from Hasui, rather then one of the publishers, it is a work with absolute certainty to be autograph by Hasui.

 Illustrated: This painting is shown in - Mitsuba Museum of Showa Women University, Exhibition of prints by Kawase Hasui, a landscape printmaker loved by the world.
 Tokyo, 1997